Part 3: Guidance on completing the consent form template

 "There are no known harms associated with your participation in this research.
 If potential harms are discovered, you will be informed as soon as possible."

-In research projects where benefits are anticipated to society or to a specific group within society (e.g., persons with a particular disorder, consumers interested in a particular product, children learning to read), these potential benefits should be explained in a separate paragraph so as not to confuse potential benefits to others with potential benefits to the research participant.
+In research projects where benefits are anticipated to society or to a specific group within society (e.g., persons with a particular disorder, consumers interested in a particular product, children learning to read), these potential benefits should be explained in a separate paragraph so as not to confuse potential benefits to others with potential benefits to the research subject.

 Because of the uncertainties inherent in predicting outcomes of studies, especially at the forefront of knowledge, care should be taken not to over-state the potentials for benefits.